OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/10-Test-Payment-Functionality.md

 #### Secure Hashes

-Other payment gateway use a secure hash (or HMAC) of the transaction details to prevent tampering.
+Other payment gateway use a secure hash (or a HMAC) of the transaction details to prevent tampering.
 The exact details of how this is done will vary between providers (for example, [Adyen](https://docs.adyen.com/online-payments/classic-integrations/hosted-payment-pages/hmac-signature-calculation) use HMAC-SHA256), but it will normally include the details of the transaction and a secret value.
 For example, a hash may be calculated as:

 ```php
 $secure_hash = md5($merchant_id . $transaction_id . $items . $total_value . $secret)